 Francisco Goya was a renowned Spanish artist who frequently featured women in his artwork.
 In a major exhibition that showcased 114 of his works, including paintings, drawings, tapestry cartoons, tapestries, and prints, Goya’s representation of women took center stage.
 Some of the pieces were formal portraits of powerful women in Madrid that highlighted their wealth and position.

-One such work was the famous portrait of the Naked Maja which challenged traditional representations of reclining nudes as goddesses or mistresses.
+One such work was the famous portrait of the Naked Maja which challenged traditional representations of reclining women as goddesses or mistresses.
 Another notable piece was the Allegory of Industry which created a new iconography for working-class women in Spain’s eighteenth century.
 However, experts have questioned whether one of Goya’s most potent paintings featuring watchful male companions on a balcony with women should be attributed to him.

 The feminist avant-garde movement emerged in the 1970s providing new ways for women to be depicted authentically in art.
 While Goya lived over 200 years ago before this revolutionary movement started it is evident that his portrayals had an outstanding impact throughout history driving forward different aspects sourced from feminism and feminity.It is no doubt that Goya has become an essential representative for the representation of both powerful and everyday wome who provided valuable inspiration during their age but also brought out advancements that still resonate today regarding equality and diversity.